opencv/opencv/modules/gpu/doc/image_filtering.rst

 The class can be used to apply an arbitrary filtering operation to an image.
 It contains all the necessary intermediate buffers.
 Pointers to the initialized ``FilterEngine_GPU`` instances are returned by various ``create*Filter_GPU`` functions (see below), and they are used inside high-level functions such as
 :ocv:func:`gpu::filter2D`, :ocv:func:`gpu::erode`, :ocv:func:`gpu::Sobel` , and others.

-By using ``FilterEngine_GPU`` instead of functions you can avoid unnecessary memory allocation for intermediate buffers and get much better performance:
+By using ``FilterEngine_GPU`` instead of functions you can avoid unnecessary memory allocation for intermediate buffers and get better performance:
 ::

     while (...)